sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [ ] Add lowercase capability to Gecos maps.

-1. [x] Can now read and use [Gecos](https://gecos.biotite-python.org/intro.html) colour maps, supplied by option `-c/--color-map`.
+1. [x] Can now read and use [Gecos](https://gecos.biotite-python.org/intro.html) colour maps (uppercase only!), supplied by option `-c/--color-map`.

 1. [ ] Provide at least one more color map, for nucleotides.
 Ideally, the type of macromolecule should be detected automatically.
 The right way to do